fridge-dev/regicide/README.md

     * Combo/companion: This is always done before ♦️.
 * ♦️: Draw X. Players collectively draw X cards starting with the current player and moving in clockwise order.
     * Skip players with maximum hand size.
-    * There is no penalty for emptying the Tavern deck.
+    * There is no penalty for failing to draw from an empty the Tavern deck.
 * ♣️: Deal double damage during Step 3.
 * ♠️: Shield +X. Add X to the players' cumulative shield for the current enemy.
     * Shield is reset to 0 when enemy is defeated.